ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

 plot(log_points, log_salary)
 ```

-To add the names of the states in the plot, you can use `text()`:
+To add the names of the players in the plot, you can use the low-level graphing function `text()`:

 ``` r
 plot(log_points, log_salary)
 text(log_points, log_salary, labels = player)
 ```

 Now we have another problem.
-The labels in the plot are a bit messy.
+The labels in the plot are very messy.
 A quick and dirty fix is to use `abbreviate()` to shorten the displayed names:

 ``` r
 plot(log_points, log_salary)
 text(log_points, log_salary, labels = abbreviate(player))
 ```

+**Your Turn**: create a scatterplot of points and salary for the Warriors (GSW), displaying the names of the players.
+Generate two scatterplots, one with raw values (original scale, and another plot with log-transformations).

 Vectorization
 -------------